-(Answered) Can You Back Up a Disabled/Unavailable iPhone?
+(Answered) Can You Back Up a Disabled or Unavailable iPhone?

-When you repeatedly enter the wrong passcode on an iOS device too many time, it becomes disabled or unavailable.
+When you repeatedly enter the wrong passcode on your iPhone or iPad too many times, it becomes disabled or unavailable.

-Can You Back Up a Disabled/Unavailable iPhone or iPad?
+Can You Back Up a Disabled or Unavailable iPhone or iPad?

-Although several online articles claim that it is possible to backup a disabled/unavailable iPhone, we must point out that creating a new backup on a disabled iPhone or iPad is not possible unfortunately.
+Although several online articles claim that it is possible to back up a disabled/unavailable iPhone, we must point out that creating a new backup on a disabled iPhone or iPad is unfortunately not possible.

-It turned out to be the same in our tests.
-When we connect an unavailable iPhone to the Mac, the Finder does not recognize the device, thus we cannot back it up using the Finder.
-The test results on the Windows PC is the same.
+Our tests confirmed the same result.
+When we connect an unavailable iPhone to the Mac, the Finder does not recognize the device, preventing us from backing it up.
+The test results on the Windows PC are the same.

-We can't manually back up a disabled or unavailable iPhone using iCloud as well since we can't get access to the device and then go to settings > [ Your name] > iCloud.
+We also can't manually back up a disabled or unavailable iPhone using iCloud since we can't unlock the device and navigate to Settings > [Your name] > iCloud.

-However, the only way to unlock a disabled or unavailable iPhone or iPad is to reset the device and then restore the backup from your iCloud or iTunes backup if you have.
+However, the only way to unlock a disabled or unavailable iPhone or iPad is to reset the device and then restore the backup from your iCloud or iTunes backup, if you have one.

-In this case, there is still a chance that you won't lose all your data, as long as you have previously backed up your phone with iTunes or icloud.
+There is a chance that you won't lose all your data, as long as you have previously backed up your phone with iTunes or iCloud.

 So, continue reading!